Diamondbacks vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won 22 of the 32 games they were listed as the moneyline favorite this season (68.8%).
+- The Diamondbacks have been victorious in 19, or 54.3%, of the 35 contests they have been chosen as underdogs in this season.

-- Arizona has gone 11-4 (winning 73.3% of its games) when it has played as moneyline favorites of -155 or shorter.
+- Arizona has a record of 16-16, a 50% win rate, when it's set as an underdog of -105 or more by sportsbooks this season.

-- The implied moneyline probablility for this matchup gives the Diamondbacks a 60.8% chance to win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Diamondbacks have a 51.2% chance of pulling out a win.

-- In the 69 games in which bookmakers have set an over/under for Arizona, it has combined with opponents to go over the total 32 times (32-33-4).

-- The Diamondbacks have covered 60% of their games this season, going 6-4-0 ATS.
+- Games involving Arizona have gone over the total set by sportsbooks in 32 of 70 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!